Realism Tattoos

 Realism tattoos reproduce a photograph or lifelike subject using heavy shading, tonal gradients, and minimal black outlines.

-Realism artists
+Realism tattoo artists

 Seed Syndrome Tattoo Shop